logzio/logz-docs/_source/user-guide/alerts/configure-alerts.md

 ###### Accounts to search

-Next, select the **Accounts to search**.
-An account is the equivalent of an Elasticsearch index.
+Next, select the **Accounts to search**. <!--An account is the equivalent of an Elasticsearch index.-->

 * If you select **All accounts**, the alert will query the logs in all the accounts it has access to.
 It will automatically include any accounts added in the future.